Welcome to the Jungle – Translation

 And that was enough.

-Radio Ambulante is produced and mixed on Hindenburg PRO.
+Radio Ambulante is a podcast by Radio Ambulante Estudios, and is produced and mixed on Hindenburg PRO.